-If an EDMG STA that receives an RTS frame with a control trailer indicating a SU-MIMO transmission or hybrid beamforming to itself is able to perform the SU-MIMO receiving, it shall configure its DMG antennas according to the settings included in the control trailer of the received RTS frame.
-It shall also transmit a DMG CTS frame with a control trailer in response of the received RTS frame.
+If a responder receives an RTS frame with a control trailer indicating a SU-MIMO transmission or hybrid beamforming announcement to itself and is able to perform the SU-MIMO reception or hybrid beamforming training, it shall:

+Configure its DMG antennas according to the settings included in the Tx Sector Combination Index field in the control trailer of the received RTS frame.

+Transmit a DMG CTS frame with a control trailer in response of the received RTS frame.
 For this transmitted DMG CTS frame, the TXVECTOR parameter SCRAMBLER_INIT_SETTING shall be set to CONTROL_TRAILER and the parameter CT_TYPE shall be set to CTS_DTS.

-If it uses SU-MIMO for the transmission in the reverse direction, the SISO/MIMO field shall be set to 1 and the SU/MU MIMO field shall be set to 0.
-The DMG CTS frame should be transmitted using all SU-MIMO sectors, with a small delay between each sector.
-The control trailer also indicates the corresponding DMG antenna configuration for the upcoming SU-MIMO transmission in the reverse direction.
-If it uses SISO for the transmission of the reverse direction, the SISO/MIMO field shall be set to 0.
-The DMG CTS frame should be sent using the SISO sector.
+If the responder uses SU-MIMO for the transmission in the opposite direction or hybrid beamforming training in the opposite direction, the SISO/MIMO field in the control trailer shall be set to 1 and the SU/MU MIMO field shall be set to 0.
+The Tx Sector Combination Index field shall indicate the corresponding DMG antenna configuration for the upcoming SU-MIMO transmission or hybrid beamforming training in the opposite direction.The DMG CTS frame shall be transmitted using the same set of DMG antennas and antenna configuration planned to be used during the SU-MIMO transmission or hybrid beamforming training and a CSD between the transmissions in different antennas as defined in 30.4.6.2.
+If it uses SISO for the transmission of the opposite direction, the SISO/MIMO field shall be set to 0.
+The DMG CTS frame shall be sent using the SISO antenna setting.

-Alternatively, if the EDMG STA is not able to perform the SU-MIMO transmission, it may transmit a DMG DTS frame with a control trailer to the TXOP initiator to provide further information.
-The DMG DTS frame should be sent using a SISO transmission.
+Alternatively, if the responder is not able to perform the SU-MIMOreception or hybrid beamforming training, it may transmit a DMG DTS frame with a control trailer to the initiator to provide further information.
+The DMG DTS frame shall be sent usingthe SISO antenna setting.

-All the RTS/DMG CTS procedures shall follow the MIMO channel access rules specified in 10.36.11.4.2 to establish a SU-MIMO TXOP.
+A responder that receives a DMG CTS-to-self frame with a control trailer indicating a SU-MIMO transmission or hybrid beamforming training to itself shall:

+Configure its DMG antennas according to the settings included in the Tx Sector Combination Index field in the control trailer of the received CTS-to-self frame.

+The SU-MIMO transmission or hybrid beamforming training begins SIFS interval following the end of the DMG CTS-to-self frame transmission by the initiator.

-Figure 102 illustrates one example of a frame exchange sequence using the SU-MIMO channel access procedure.
+Figure 102 and Figure 103 illustrate examples of frame exchange sequence using the SU-MIMO channel access procedure.

-The EDMG STA that initiates the SU-MIMO TXOP may send CF-END to reset the NAV and release the remaining time of the TXOP.
-The CF-END should be sent using all SU-MIMO sectors, with a small delay between each sector.
+The SU-MIMO initiator may send a CF-END frame to reset the NAV and release the remaining time of the TXOP.
+The CF-END frameshall be sent using the same set of DMG antennas and antenna configuration during the SU-MIMO transmission or hybrid beamforming training and a CSD between the transmissions in different antennas as defined in 30.4.6.2.

-Figure 102---SU-MIMO channel access procedure
+Figure 102---SU-MIMO channel access procedure when RTS/DMG CTS is used

+Figure 103---SU-MIMO channel access procedure when DMG CTS-to-self is used

-10.37.11.4.4 MU-MIMO channel access procedure An EDMG STA is MU-MIMO capable if the MU-MIMO Supported field in the STA’s EDMG Capabilities element is one.
-An MU-MIMO TXOP is a TXOP where an MU-MIMO capable initiator and multiple MU-MIMO capable responders in an MU group exchange one or more EDMG MU PPDUs.
-The MU-MIMO channel access procedure describes how an MU-MIMO capable initiator and multiple MU-MIMO capable responders establish an MU-MIMO TXOP, and also describes how an MU-MIMO capable initiator that is hybrid beamforming capable (see 10.39.9.2.4) and multiple MU-MIMO capable responders that are also hybrid beamforming capable start the hybrid beamforming protocol.
+10.37.11.4.4 MU-MIMO channel access procedure An EDMG STA is MU-MIMO capable if the MU-MIMO Supported field in the STA’s EDMG Capabilities element is set to 1.
+The MU-MIMO channel access procedure describes how an MU-MIMO capable initiator and multiple MU-MIMO capable responders access the channel to start exchanging one or more EDMG MU PPDUs, and also describes how an MU-MIMO capable initiator and multiple MU-MIMO capable responders that are also hybrid beamforming capable (see 10.39.9.2.4) start the hybrid beamforming protocol.